Mary Pelloni

 Mary Pelloni is an American television producer, director and executive producer, based in Los Angeles, California.
-She is currently the executive producer of TLC's DC Cupcakes, Niecy Nash's Wedding Bash and Undercover Princes.
+She is the executive producer of Discovery +, Travel Channel, The Curse of Lizzie Borden and Ghost Loop, BET's Curvy Style, TLC's DC Cupcakes, Niecy Nash's Wedding Bash and Undercover Princes, and is most known for creating the TV format for television hit reality show Bridezillas.
+In 2014 Pelloni was hired to produce specials and series for Discovery Studios.